13241/Projet_Genie_Logiciel/README.md

 # Projet_Genie_Logiciel

-# To use the application, you need to import the kitbox.sql file in phpmyadmin
+# To use the application, you need to import the database file in phpmyadmin

+kitbox.sql

 # you need the following files in the repository which will contain the executable for the application :